girikgarg8/Git-Internals/README.md

 ![Git-commit-object-after-second-commit](./Git-commit-object-after-second-commit.png)

-From the screenshot avove, we can see that the second commit object has a pointer to the second tree object.
+From the screenshot above, we can see that the second commit object has a pointer to the second tree object.
 Also, it has a pointer to the previous commit object.

 Hence, our expectations were correct !